May 14, 2019 by Filipa Faria

 There are some hotels with pools as well.
 Most are not open to the public, but hey, you can give it a shot or put your visiting friend up in one so you can sneak in.
 Try the Epic Sana Hotel’s large rooftop pool or the Lisbon Marriott’s garden pool if you’re looking to do a few laps, or the VIP Hotel Eden’s tiny rooftop pool for a more relaxed dip with a drink.

 It’s usual to pay a daily fee to enter the pools if you aren’t a guest (Eden insists they won’t let us do it, but maybe you’ll have better luck).
 You can also book a massage or spa treatment at some of these hotels and then get the pool for free.
 Except it’s not free, of course.

 Gyms With Pools

 More and more gyms are diving into the pool craze, although these are generally smaller and are better for group water activities than for actual swimming practice.
-Most gyms, like Holmes Place and Virgin Active, are betting on water aerobics, hydro-bike lessons, or whatever is in line with the gym’s workout philosophy.
+Some gyms, like Holmes Place (and what used to be Virgin Active, acquired by Holmes in 2018) are betting on water aerobics, hydro-bike lessons, or whatever is in line with the gym’s workout philosophy.
 A lot of these are closed in August.